rails postgresql

 has_many :recent_memberships, -> { recent(5) }, class_name: 'Membership', inverse_of: :team, dependent: nil

-By having this as an association instead of regular methods, we can easily preload these recent memberships when we load the teams:
+By having this as an association instead of regular methods, we will be able to easily preload these recent memberships when we load the teams:

 teams = Team.preload(recent_memberships: :user)